Listen to the intro podcast about Defending the Constitution!

 • Increased usefulness of congressional data

 Civil Society Field Hearings differ from town halls.
 Because they simulate an official process, they are a more formal and curated method of gathering community input, creating a record, and connecting local experience to national decision-making.
 They build on the civic momentum generated by town halls and other sorts of gathering.
-Individuals who have organized a protest or spoken up at town halls might be willing to contribute to a Civil Society Field Hearing.

 The Power of Civil Society